TRATOS FIRESAFE-TW950s® – 300/500 V

 LOW SMOKE ZERO HALOGEN (LSZH) CABLES HAVING STANDARD CIRCUIT INTEGRITY WHEN EXPOSED TO FIRE - BASED ON BS7629

-Tratos Firesafe cables are manufactured in Italy and the United Kingdom in accordance with British Standards BS5389, BS6387 and BS EN 50200 and can be BASEC-approved and can be LPCB (Loss Prevention Certification Board) certified, when circuit integrity is required in case of fire.
+Tratos Firesafe cables are manufactured in Italy and the United Kingdom in accordance with British Standards BS5389, BS6387 and BS EN 50200, and tested when circuit integrity is required in case of fire.

 Protected circuits are required where it is critical that an electrical circuit continues to operate during a fire.
 This should include the use of sufficiently robust cables, careful selection of cable routes, and/or by the provision of physical protection in areas where cables may be susceptible to damage.

 Tratos TW950S standard (PH 30) cable are constructed with silicone rubber insulated cores, which are overlaid with a electrostatic aluminium foil screen in contact a tinned copper drain wire and LSZH sheathed.
 The cables are manufactured and supplied with a red sheath for fire alarm and building evacuation systems and a white sheath for other safety critical systems such as emergency lighting, public address and help points.

 Screens are often used in instrumentation cables to prevent or reduce possible interference in cables that can be caused by the following reasons: • Cross-talk between adjacent pairs or triples; • Interference induced by an external source such as electrical equipments, machinery, power line.
 The most popular screen is: ALUMINIUM/POLYESTER TAPE with a tinned copper drain wire or earth conductor.

 These cables are typically clipped and installed on to walls, ceilings and in certain external areas of buildings; they have an operating temperature range of -10oC to +90oC.